 - at increasing social interaction and exchange among new entrants and

-- at enhancing the identification with the higher education institution and academic life.
+- at enhancing their identification with higher education institution and academic life.

 The didactic design is intended to ameliorate possible feelings of isolation and alienation.
-In addition, the course will familiarise students with their institution and processes of academic life in order to raise the organisational commitment of students.
+In addition, the course will familiarise students with their institution and academic life processes to raise students’ organisational commitment.

-By confronting students with an institutional research task on their own institution and encouraging them to collect data on their university on a given topic, students will be gently familiarised with academic (research-)methods and their knowledge about the institution will increase right at the start.
-They will be actively engaging with their institution as an object of inquiry instead of passively receiving information.
-This active approach will boost engagement levels and as the literature has demonstrated, engaged students are more likely to learn.
+By confronting students with an institutional research task on their own institution and encouraging them to collect data on their university on a given topic, students will be gently familiarised with academic (research-)methods, and their knowledge about the institution will increase right at the start.
+They will actively engage with their institution as an object of inquiry instead of passively receiving information.
+This active approach will boost engagement levels, and as the literature has demonstrated, engaged students are more likely to learn.

-The programme thus proposes a didactic concept where institutional research opens up a space for research-based learning (“Forschendes Lernen”), thus habitualising students with intrinsically academic values and practices.
+The programme thus proposes a didactic concept where institutional research opens up a space for research-based learning (“Forschendes Lernen”), thus habituating students with intrinsically academic values and practices.

 This format aims at empowering last year’s beginners to